Your guide to the best deals in Apple's Amazon store - CNN Underscored

 Macs

 It’s always a delight when you can score a Mac at even a small discount.
-And right now is a great time to invest in one, as Apple refreshed the Mac Mini, MacBook Air and the 13-inch MacBook Pro this past Fall.
-These three are the first Macs powered by Apple Silicon and in our testing they truly deliver a next-gen experience.
-Not only are they faster over previous Intel Macs, but they are more efficient, virtually silent (with no fan or minimal usage) and offer long battery life.
-Both the MacBook Air and Pro features a beautiful Retina display and spacious trackpads as well.
-While the Mac Mini offers a powerful PC in a small package.
+And right now is a great time to invest in one, as Apple refreshed the Mac Mini, MacBook Air and 13-inch MacBook Pro this past fall.
+These three are the first Macs powered by Apple Silicon, and in our testing they truly deliver a next-gen experience.
+Not only are they faster over previous Intel Macs, but they’re more efficient, they’re virtually silent (with no fan or minimal usage) and they offer long battery life.
+Both the MacBook Air and Pro feature a beautiful Retina display and spacious trackpads as well, while the Mac Mini offers a powerful PC in a small package.

 - Apple Magic Mouse 2 in Silver ($74, originally $79; amazon.com)